 For many debtors, Chapter 13 bankruptcy is a good option.
-It has provisions that will allow an individual with regular income to repay some creditors less than the amount owed while keeping all assets, including houses and cars.
+It has provisions that allow an individual with regular income to repay some creditors less than the amount owed while keeping all assets, including houses and cars.
 But not everyone is eligible.
-Learn more about Chapter 13 bankruptcy, including who can and cannot file this bankruptcy type.
+Learn more about Chapter 13 bankruptcy, including who can and can't file this bankruptcy type.

-The benefit of this chapter is that you repay some of your debts—but usually not all—over the course of a three- to five-year repayment plan.
-But before the court confirms (approves) your plan, you must fill out the official bankruptcy paperwork and prove that you are:
+The benefit of this chapter is that you repay some of your debts, but usually not all, through a three- to five-year repayment plan.
+But before the court "confirms" (approves) your plan, you must fill out the official bankruptcy paperwork and prove that you are:

 To qualify for Chapter 13, you will have to show the bankruptcy court that you will have enough income after subtracting certain allowed expenses and required payments on secured debts (such as a car loan or mortgage) to meet your repayment obligations.
-Your plan must pay back certain debts in full, or the judge will not confirm (approve) it and allow you to proceed.
-(For more information, see The Chapter 13 Bankruptcy Repayment Plan. )
+Your plan must pay back certain debts in full, or the judge will not confirm it and allow you to proceed.

 You can use the income from the following sources to fund a Chapter 13 plan: